Psalm 150

 Notes

-These three verses answer the question how God is to be praised, and the answer is: with every instrument available, engaging the full range of musical sound.
-The catalogue moves through the major families of instruments known in ancient Israel, creating a crescendo of volume and intensity.
+The answer to how is every instrument available.
+The catalogue moves through the major families known in ancient Israel, building a crescendo of volume and intensity.

 The שׁוֹפָר ("ram's horn") in verse 3 is not primarily a musical instrument but a signal horn -- it was blown to announce war, to herald the new year, to proclaim the jubilee (Leviticus 25:9), and to summon the assembly.
 Its placement at the head of the list is fitting: it is the instrument that calls the congregation together and announces that something momentous is about to happen.
 The phrase בְּתֵקַע שׁוֹפָר ("with the blast of the ram's horn") uses the noun תֵּקַע ("blast"), emphasizing the piercing, attention-commanding sound.
 The נֵבֶל ("harp" -- a large, multi-stringed instrument) and כִנּוֹר ("lyre" -- a smaller stringed instrument) are the two instruments most closely associated with temple worship and with David, who was renowned as a player of the kinnor (1 Samuel 16:23).
 These represent the stringed instruments -- the melodic, artful side of worship.

 Verse 4 introduces percussion and movement.
 The תֹּף ("tambourine" or "hand-drum") was associated with celebration, particularly with women's worship -- Miriam took up the tof after the crossing of the Red Sea (Exodus 15:20), and the women greeted David with tuppim after his victory over Goliath (1 Samuel 18:6).
-Paired with it is מָחוֹל ("dancing"), which is not an instrument at all but bodily movement -- a reminder that praise is not merely auditory but physical, involving the whole person.
+Paired with it is מָחוֹל ("dancing") -- not an instrument but bodily movement, a reminder that praise is not merely auditory but physical, involving the whole person.
 The second pair in this verse, מִנִּים ("strings") and עוּגָב ("pipe" or "flute"), is less certain in identification.
 The מִנִּים may refer to stringed instruments generically or to a specific multi-stringed instrument.
 The עוּגָב is a wind instrument, possibly a reed pipe or flute; it appears as early as Genesis 4:21, where Jubal is described as the ancestor of all who play the kinnor and ugav.
-I have translated it as "pipe" to distinguish it from a modern Western flute.
+The translation "pipe" distinguishes it from a modern Western flute.

 Verse 5 brings the catalogue to its climax with the loudest instruments of all: צִלְצְלֵי שָׁמַע and צִלְצְלֵי תְרוּעָה.
 Both are cymbals, but they are differentiated by their qualifying nouns.
 The first, שָׁמַע, is related to the verb "to hear" and likely refers to cymbals that produce a clear, ringing tone -- "cymbals of hearing," that is, cymbals whose sound carries and is distinctly heard.
 The second, תְּרוּעָה, is a word for a loud shout, a war cry, or a blast of acclamation -- it is the word used for the shout that brought down Jericho's walls (Joshua 6:5) and for the joyful noise made before God the King (Psalm 98:6).
 These are the cymbals of exuberant, overwhelming sound.
 The progression from the shofar's blast through strings and percussion to the crashing cymbals creates a musical crescendo that mirrors the psalm's theological crescendo: praise must grow louder, fuller, more all-encompassing until it fills all of creation.
 Notably, every category of instrument is represented -- wind, string, percussion, and the human body itself in dance -- so that no form of musical expression is excluded from the worship of God.